AnotherFoxGuy/ESOTheaterII/ReadMe.md

 * Fixed ```attempt to index a nil value``` bug
 * Repositioned and updated the favourite edit buttons

-### Known bugs
-* Favourites button is too small to display some emotes names
-* Emotes list window doesn't show the list correctly after startup (Scrolling or selecting a different category fixes it)
-* Some categories are empty

 Original Readme from ESO Theatre
 --------------------